STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking: Approach

 \subsubsection{Similarity Computing}

-To evaluate the affinity between a candidate detection and a historical tracklet, we merge the integrated sequence feature $f_{Sn}$ (1$\times$2048) and the output $d_{nt}$ (1$\times$2048) from detection learning network into one representation, and then put it into the linear classifier, which evaluates the affinity between candidate detections and historical tracklets.
-The linear classifier has three fully connected layers and its input dimensions are 4096, 256, and 32, respectively.
-Meanwhile, each fully-connected layer incorporates a batch normalization layer and an activation function.
+{ To evaluate the similarity between candidate detections and the historical tracklets, we merge the integrated sequence feature $f_{Sn}$ (1$\times$2048) and the output $d_{nt}$ (1$\times$2048) of detection learning network into one representation, and then put it into the linear classifier, which evaluates the similarity between them.
+The linear classifier has three fully connected layers and its input dimensions are 4096, 256, and 32, respectively.} Meanwhile, each fully-connected layer incorporates a batch normalization layer and an activation function.
 The last layer of the linear classifier will output the affinity between candidate detections and historical tracklets.
 Afterwards, a softmax operation is followed, and the similarity loss $L_S$ is formed by the cross entropy loss between the inferred label and the ground truth.

 Finally, the whole network is trained by optimizing the total loss according to \Cref{eq:loss}.